cloudnative-pg/cloudnative-pg/docs/src/logging.md

 }
 ```

 Internally, the operator relies on the PostgreSQL CSV log format.
-Please refer
+See
-to the PostgreSQL documentation for more information about the [CSV log
+the PostgreSQL documentation for more information about the [CSV log
 format](https://www.postgresql.org/docs/current/runtime-config-logging.html).

 ## PGAudit logs